dbursztynowski/5g-taskforce/open5gs/README.md

 ## Deploy UERANSIM with initial set of UEs attached

 Running the following command deployes UERANSIM, connects the gNB to the Open5GS core network and connects an initial set of four UEs to the network (attaching UE corresponds to what happens when you switch on your mobile device).
 The number of UEs to create is configured in file gnb-ues-values.yaml (currently it equals 4).

+> ![Note]
-- NOTE: We create UEs in groups (bulk).
+> - We create UEs in groups (bulk).
 From the Helm perspective, each group is implemented in a separate Helm release.
 From the Kubernetes perspective, the group is implemented as deployment (with respective pod and container in the pod).
 Below command installs Helm relase named `ueransim-gnb` (in the default namespace in this example).
 UERANSIM should be deployed in the same namespace as Open5GS.
+> - Additionally, if you plan to sniff UPF traffic with tcpdump, enable runnig commands in upf as root user - see the commented part in file `5gSA-values-enable-metrics-v228.yaml`.

 ```
 $ helm install ueransim-gnb oci://registry-1.docker.io/gradiant/ueransim-gnb --version 0.2.6 --values ./gnb-ues-values.yaml